paullepoulpe/master-thesis/src/03_Background.md

 }
 ```

-And here is the resulting ast
+And here is the resulting AST

 ```scala
 TP(Sym(1), IntPlus(Sym(0), Const(2)))